Domagoj Vida: Dynamo Kyiv

 On 2 January 2013, it was announced that Vida had signed for Ukrainian club Dynamo Kyiv on a five–year deal, for a reported transfer fee of €6 million.
 On 14 February, he made his debut for Dynamo in a home Europa League match against Bordeaux, which ended 1–1.
 A week later, he played in the tie's second leg and was unable to help Dynamo get to the round of 16, losing 0–1.
 In both games, Dynamo head coach Oleh Blokhin used him as a right–back.

 On 3 March, Vida played his first game in the Ukrainian Premier League, against Kryvbas Kryvyi Rih.
 The home 1–1 draw was disappointing for Dynamo, as it made much more difficult for them to get second place and qualify for the Champions League against Dnipro Dnipropetrovsk and Metalist Kharkiv.
 On 10 March, Vida played his second league match for Dynamo, against Volyn Lutsk; it ended 2–0 and was Dynamo's first victory in 2013.
 That match was notable because Oleh Blokhin used Vida for the first time as a central defender, partnered with Yevhen Khacheridi, as the first three games for Dynamo he played as a right defender.
 On 17 March, Vida scored his first goal for Dynamo early in the game against Vorskla Poltava after a corner kick taken by Andriy Yarmolenko, by an excellent header, having forestalled Pavlo Rebenok and goalkeeper Serhiy Dolhanskyi.
 That goal gave Dynamo a 1–0 win.

 On 17 May 2015, Vida scored the winning goal against Dnipro Dnipropetrovsk to clinch Dynamo Kyiv their first Ukrainian Premier League title in six years.

 Beşiktaş

 On 3 January 2018, Vida moved to Beşiktaş, signing a four-and-a-half-year contract.
 Vida made his Beşiktaş debut on 21 February 2018, in a 2–1 away win over Antalyaspor.
 Vida was sent off 16 minutes into his club's UEFA Champions League round of 16 match against Bayern Munich after he fouled Robert Lewandowski.
 Beşiktaş went on to lose the match 5–0.

 AEK Athens

 On 31 July 2022, Vida signed for Greek club AEK Athens.
+On 20 August 2022, he made his debut in a 3–0 away win over Lamia.
+On 22 January he scored his first goal in a 2–1 win over Ionikos.
+Vida scored a last minute header in a 2–2 draw, in a 4–3 aggregate win over Dinamo Zagreb in the UEFA Champions League play-offs scoring past his Croatian national teammate Dominik Livaković.
+AEK qualified for the Europa League Group stage and Vida played in 5 out of the 6 games.
+On 5 October 2023 he scored a powerful header against Ajax in a 1–1 draw.
+He went on to score another header against Panetolikos in the same week, opening the score.
+On 4 December 2023, Vida scored his 4th goal of the season against Aris, a header assisted by Petros Mantalos.
+AEK won the game by 1–0.